rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/metrics/visualise-metrics.md

 ![Bar graph](/images/chapters/developer-guide/tooling-automation/metrics/bar-graph.png?classes=border,shadow&width=50pc)
 9. To edit the ***title*** of the graph, click the pencil icon at the top right corner of the cell as indicated by 1 in the below image.
 10. To modify the ***current graph settings***, click the wheel icon at the top right corner of the cell as indicated by 2 in the below image.
-11. To ***close*** the cell, click on the cross mark at the top right corner of the cell as indicated by 3 in the below picture.
+11. To ***delete*** the cell, click on the cross mark at the top right corner of the cell as indicated by 3 in the below picture.
 ![Graph Window Options](/images/getting-started/graph-window.png?classes=border,shadow&width=70pc)
 12. To change the refresh interval, click **Every 60 seconds** drop-down list and select your desired interval.
 13. To change the time range, click **Past 5 minutes** drop-down list and select your desired range.